-The Company will own all inventions and intellectual property developed under the 2019 R&D Agreement and the Company will retain all rights to all intellectual property, patentable or not, for oncology products manufactured using non-viral gene
+The Company will own all inventions and intellectual property developed under the 2019 R&D Agreement and the Company will retain all rights to all intellectual property, patentable or not, for oncology products manufactured using non-viral gene transfer technologies under the 2019 R&D Agreement, including the Company's Sleeping Beauty technology.
+The Company has granted MD Anderson an exclusive license for such intellectual property to develop and commercialize autologous TCR products manufactured using viral gene transfer technologies and any products outside the field of oncology and a non-exclusive license for allogenic TCR products manufactured using viral-based technologies.

 Under the 2019 R&D Agreement, the Company agreed, beginning on January 1, 2021, to reimburse MD Anderson up to a total of \$20.0 million for development costs under the 2019 R&D Agreement, after the funds from the 2015 R&D Agreement are exhausted.
 In addition, the Company will pay MD Anderson royalties on net sales of its TCR products.
 The Company is required to make performance-based payments upon the successful completion of clinical and regulatory benchmarks relating to its TCR products.
 The aggregate potential benchmark payments are \$36.5 million, of which only \$3.0 million will be due prior to the first marketing approval of the Company's TCR products.
 The royalty rates and benchmark payments owed to MD Anderson may be reduced upon the occurrence of certain events.
-The Company also agreed to sell its TCR products to MD Anderson at preferential prices and will sell the Company's TCR products in Texas exclusively to MD Anderson for a limited period of time following the first commercial sale of the Company's TCR products.
-For the three months ended September 30, 2023 March 31, 2024 the Company incurred did not incur clinical expenses of \$0.2 million from MD Anderson related to the 2019 R&D Agreement, compared to \$0.3 million for the three months ended September 30, 2022.
-For the nine months ended September 30, 2023, the Company incurred clinical expenses of \$0.7 million from MD Anderson related to the 2019 R&D Agreement compared to \$0.7 million for the nine months ended September 30, 2022 March 31, 2023.
+The Company also agreed to sell its TCR products to MD Anderson at preferential prices and will sell the Company's

+TCR products in Texas exclusively to MD Anderson for a limited period of time following the first commercial sale of the Company's TCR products.
+For the three and nine months ended September 30, 2024 the Company did not incur clinical expenses from MD Anderson related to the 2019 R&D Agreement, compared to \$0.2 and \$0.7 million for the three and nine months ended September 30, 2023.